lwasser/lwasser.github.io/_pages/programs.md

 ---
-title: "Programs that I've Developed and Run"
+title: "Programs I've Created"
 excerpt: "I've developed and lead a suite of programs over the past 2 decades and learned a lot from each one.
 Here I share some intel on lessons learned."
 intro:
   - excerpt: "I develop and lead programs that support both diversity in STEM and open science through community building, outreach and education."
-layout: single
+layout: splash
 permalink: /open-science-program-development/
 author_profile: true
 header:
   overlay_color: "#333"
 related: true
+classes: wide
+author_profile: false
 ---

 {% include intro-block id="intro" type="center" %}